diku-dk/futhark-benchmarks/rodinia/kmeans/README.md

 Both of the above values are set on a per-dataset basis.

-The implementation outputs three values:
+The implementation outputs two values:

   0) The cluster centres.

-  1) A membership vector mapping points to cluster numbers.

-  2) The number of iterations done by the convergence loop.
+  1) The number of iterations done by the convergence loop.